 - Office of the Chief Parliamentary Counsel

 Victorian Public Sector Commission

-The Victorian Public Sector Commission (VPSC) is neither a department nor an administrative office.
-It reports directly to the Premier.
+The Victorian Public Sector Commission (VPSC) is not a department or an administrative office.

 Victorian Secretaries’ Board

 The Victorian Secretaries’ Board promotes leadership and coordinates initiatives across the public sector.
 It doesn’t have legal status.

 - Chief Commissioner of Police

 The board is chaired by the Secretary of the Department of Premier and Cabinet (DPC).
 DPC provides secretariat support to the board.

 - act as regulators or provide expert advice

 - promote economic development.